Donald Trump Gives a Three-Word Remark to Female Reporter After Being Asked About Epstein Files – Video

 As the discussion heats up, one thing is clear: Bad Bunny's Super Bowl LX performance is shaping up to be one of the most talked-about halftime shows in recent memory.

-From Donald Trump directing personal insults and rapidly shifting stances on primary legal documents to leveraging celebrity controversies, these incidents show that the president remains a central and highly volatile figure, effectively using confrontation to dominate the national conversation as he moves toward future political endeavors.
+From Donald Trump directing personal remarks and rapidly shifting stances on primary legal documents to leveraging celebrity controversies, these incidents show that the president remains a central figure in national debates, frequently drawing attention with sharp exchanges and high-profile disputes.